Abdullah-onGit/LearnHangfireApp/README.md

-Update Connection string for sql server based on you system config in all application appsettings.json file. then start all the applications and check the console logs you can change log level for hangfire in appsettings.json file "Hangfire": "Trace" for more detailed logs from hangfire
+Update Connection string for sql server based on you system config in all application appsettings.json file. then start all the applications and check the console logs you can change log level for hangfire in appsettings.json file "Hangfire": "Trace" for more detailed logs from hangfire.
+From more details check offical docs https://docs.hangfire.io/en/latest/getting-started/index.html

 ## How it works
 Hangfire use seperate process than running application, but it still use high resource from the system if deployed in same server